versatica/mediasoup-website/documentation/examples.md

 # Examples

 <div markdown="1" class="note">
 Projects below may use different versions of mediasoup.
-Please check it within exact project.
+Please check it within each project.
 </div>